Can cockroaches fly?

 Cockroach

-• Wingless nymphs: In their immature stages, known as nymphs, cockroaches are wingless and incapable of flight.
+• Wingless nymphs: Immature cockroaches, called nymphs, are wingless and incapable of flight.

-Did you know?: The flight muscles in cockroaches are less powerful than those of other flying insects, which limits their ability to sustain long-distance travel.
+• Adult cockroaches: Their flight muscles are less developed than those of other flying insects, which limits how far they can fly.

 Types of Cockroaches